folkforms/opengl-notes/matrices.md

 In 2D games we use an orthographic projection.

     // left/right/bottom/top are 0/windowWidth/0/windowHeight
-    public final Matrix4f getOrtho2DProjectionMatrix(float left, float right, float bottom, float top) {
+    public final void setOrtho2DProjectionMatrix(float left, float right, float bottom, float top) {
-      return ortho2DMatrix.setOrtho2D(left, right, bottom, top);
+      ortho2DMatrix.setOrtho2D(left, right, bottom, top);
     }

-- "ortho2DMatrix" is a blank object and we give it values.
 - Note: `setOrtho2D` documentation says "Set this matrix to be an orthographic projection transformation for a right-handed coordinate system."
 Again, it's using a well-known calculation.
+- We need to update `ortho2DMatrix` any time the window size changes.

 ### How is it used?

-The exact same equation as above is used: `vertex * model instance pos/rot/scale * camera view * projection matrix`.
-The only difference is the projection matrix has different contents.
+The same equation as above is used: `vertex * model instance pos/rot/scale * camera view * projection matrix`.
+The only difference is the projection matrix has a different value.